raulfraile/raulfraile.github.io/_posts/2014-12-30-2014-a-roller-coaster-ride.md

 ## Conferences

 It was a great year for conferences!
-In addition to the conference in Miami, I spoke at [3 different countries in 6 conferences](http://lanyrd.com/profile/raulfraile/), mainly about malicious cryptography and data compression.
+In addition to the conference in Miami, I spoke at [6 different conferences in 3 countries](http://lanyrd.com/profile/raulfraile/), mainly about malicious cryptography and data compression.
 Two topics that I felt in love with this year.

 In November, I visited Stockholm (Sweden) to talk about “Malicious cryptography in Symfony apps” in the [Symfony November Camp](www.symfony.se/november-camp/).
 I loved this conference.
 I usually prefer small conferences as you can talk or go out for dinner with most of the people.
 Talks were also great and I was very happy to finally meet [Matthias Noback](https://twitter.com/matthiasnoback) and the two organizers and hosts of the great [Sound of Symfony podcast](http://www.soundofsymfony.com/): [Magnus Nordlander](https://twitter.com/drrotmos) and [Tobias Nyholm](https://twitter.com/TobiasNyholm).